didacs/tbChaSIn/README.md

 The `-m` option builds images that are compatible with an ARM Mac.
 The `-v` option specifies the version with which to tag the images, and must match the `docker_image_version` parameter in [nextflow.config](nextflow.config).

+By default, the script tags images with "dev" image names with ECR repository URIs matching the "dev" environment (pointing at ECR images in the `tome-fulcrum` AWS account).
 The `-x` option tags images with "prod" (in production) image names.
 The `-p` option pushes tagged images to ECR.

 To build a specific image, run the following command, where `<target>` is the name of the environment configuration file without the `.yml` extension.